Third Annual

 The Hidden Biases in Production Planning: Why Our Estimates Are Flawed from the Start

-Mass Timber as an Advanced Building Material: A Solution to Industrialized Supply Chains and Tariffs
+Mass Timber As An Advanced Building Material: A Solution to Industrialized Supply Chains

-Measuring What Matters: OS as a Foundation for Modern KPIs
+Measuring What Matters: Operations Science as a Foundation for Modern KPIs in Capital Projects

-Effect of Variable-scope Work Packages and Batching on Project Contingencies
+Effect of Variable-Scope Work Packages on Project Contingencies and Other Production-Related Risk Indicators

 What is your Rationale and Approach for Investing in Industrialized Construction?

-Integrating Operations Science and the Last Planner System®: A Production System Optimization Case Study in Healthcare Construction
+Build Boldly: Integrating Operations Science and the Last Planner System®

 Scalable Robotic Automation for Multi-Scope Construction Tasks in an Evolving Labor Market

-Factory to Site: How Industrialized Micro Modular Reactors Can Deliver Clean, Reliable Power
+Factory to Site: How Industrialized Micro Modular Reactors (µMRs) Can Deliver Clean, Reliable Power

 A Framework for Product-Process Integrated Analysis of Construction Operations Using DES and BIM